dohoanggiahuy317/Food-Pantry-Volunteer-Management-App/docs/knowledge_transfer.md

 Pantry selector:

-Used in management views to choose pantry.
+Used in management views to choose pantry through a search-backed selector at the top of the page.

 Main content sections: